 Watch the heartwarming story of Prana and her human:

-Questions About ESAs
+Questions About Emotional Support Animals

 “We start with dogs, and I think a lot of other research groups do as well because it seems like dogs are … specially designed, for lack of a better word, to interact with people, to understand our social and emotional cues.”

 Cats and horses — and a number of other animals — are extremely sensitive to human “social and emotional cues.”
-And I think that the research needs to be broadened to include those animals.
+And I think the research needs to be broadened to include these animals as well.